 To learn more about each course, please review our Psychology Course Descriptions.

 Through internships, students have opportunities to apply theories and knowledge learned in the classroom in a variety of professional settings.
 In addition to providing exposure to the activities and expectations of a real-world workplace, internship experiences help students develop their network of professional contacts.

 All psychology majors must complete a two-semester practicum experience.
 A practicum is a real-world learning/working experience, during which you are placed in a position in the community that closely relates to your career interests.
 It’s similar to an internship, and occurs in your senior year.

 Alvernia believes that real world experience is extremely important, as it can improve your confidence and introduce you to professionals in your intended field of employment.
 You can find out more about real world learning at www.alvernia.edu/academics/experiential_learning.
 There’s a lot to think about when you’re preparing for a practicum, but you’ll get the information and help that you’ll need, when you receive the Practicum Handbook.

 In addition to real-world learning, psychology majors can get a chance to participate with faculty members in research projects.
 Faculty members serve as mentors for students working on their senior theses, and students work collaboratively with faculty members on a variety of projects.
 Discover research opportunities at Alvernia.

 Psychology faculty members and students have conducted research in a wide variety of subjects, including:

-You can visit the psychology faculty pages to learn more about research projects that might match your interests, or our research lab pages.
+You can visit the psychology faculty pages to learn more about research projects that might match your interests or S.U.R.F.

 Peggy C. Bowen-Hartung, Ph.D., C.T.S.